mwojnars/hypertag/docs/index.md

 </div>
 ```

-Inline (but not multiline) text can be combined with other sub-blocks if a colon (:)
+Inline (but not multiline) text can be combined with sub-blocks if a colon (:)
 is placed before the text marker.
 A special _null_ tag (.) can be used to better align
 tagged an untagged blocks: